oxen-io/oxen-core/README.md

 the script for setup of the network.
 See the script's help menu for more information (`--help`).

-A sample invocation of the script with all features (a network with storage server enabled and private Ethereum blockchain) looks like:
+A sample invocation of the script with all features (a network running on 127.171.63.108 with storage server enabled and private Ethereum blockchain) looks like:

 ```bash
 python3 ./utils/local-devnet/service_node_network.py \